 Favorite things to do in the Bay Area: Walk in Golden Gate Park (it’s across the street from my house!); Walk on the beach (it’s six blocks away); all things outdoors and enjoying our great city.

 Rob Weir has served as a Symphony mentor in the SF Symphony Community of Music Makers program.
+He is currently a member of the Coaching Team for the San Francisco Symphony Youth Orchestra.

 Steve Braunstein has served as a Symphony mentor in the SF Symphony Community of Music Makers program.